 An alternative 1950s look is to go 1950s rockabilly with short pencil skirts or full circle skirts in bright reds, blacks, and cherry print fabrics.
 Style your hair like Betty Page and you are good to rock and roll!

 If you are the type that prefers pants to dresses, you might like to wear a 1950s hostess gown or pant set.
 Learn more there.

 1960s Cocktail Dresses

-1960s evening fashion was split between the 1950s style tea gown and the sleeveless sleek fitted shift dress.
-The 1960s style become very popular with the early seasons of the TV show Mad Men.
-These short, sheath dresses, with form fitted skirts and high waists are very sexy in a conservative yet classy way.
+1960s evening fashion was split between the 1950s style tea gown and the sleeveless, sleek fitted shift dress.
+The 1960s style became very popular with the early seasons of the TV show Mad Men.
+These short sheath dresses with form fitted skirts and high waists are very sexy in a conservative yet classy way.
 Rich evening dresses were made of gold and silver brocade or plain satin in white, red, blue, and olive green.
-As the decade progressed dresses lost the tightness in favor or a natural or empire waist that fit a bit looser over the hips and narrow at the knees (a slight bubble shape).
-Dress length returned too with floor length column dresses.
-The simple little black cocktail dress had its hey day in the 1960s.
+As the decade progressed, dresses lost the tightness in favor or a natural or empire waist that fit a bit looser over the hips and narrow at the knees (a slight bubble shape).
+Dress length returned, too, with floor length column dresses.
+The simple little black cocktail dress had its heyday in the 1960s.